Meet Nicky – story of a local from Greece

 Nicky has an extremely interesting story to tell.
 She was born in Athens, Greece.
 At the age of 3 she moved to Brazil with her parents.
 4 years later she left Brazil with her mother on a Japanese cargo ship bound for South Africa.
 Two parrots called Lorinho and Tiko were with her.
 “They always wanted Coffee”, she says.
 3 weeks later they arrived in Johannesburg where her parents put her into boarding school.
 At that time Nicky wasn’t able to speak one word of English.
 “I had to sink or swim”, she says.
 Having learned Greek and Portuguese already, English was her 3rd language she was taught.
 In order to go to university she had to learn her 4th language Afrikaans, which is one of the 11 official languages spoken in South Africa.
 I am impressed as I am still seeking to perfect my English as my second language.

 After finishing her studies, Nicky became a computer programmer/systems analyst for the government.
 At the age of 24 she left South Africa for the Ivory Coast where she got married.
 The fact that Ivory Coast is Francophone and her husband was contracted with Italians made her learning language number 5 and 6, French and Italian.
-Honestly I have never met a person that speaks 6 languages.
+Honestly I have never met a person that speaks 6 languages -fluent.
 It is stunningly impressive.

 How she became a host mother in Cape Town?